-Do you need a mailing address for your business?
-Many small business owners say yes because they see the disadvantages of using their home address for business mailings, marketing contact info, and official company filings.
+Do you need a separate mailing address for your business?
+Many small business owners say yes.
+That's because there are some clear disadvantages of using their home address for business mailings, marketing contact info, and official company filings.
+We'll dive into these and help you decide whether you want to sign up for a virtual or local mailing address for your business.

 What are the disadvantages?